worldamazing/plan/docs/amazing-papers/on-childhood.md

 * the covering over of harms polite society would rather leave unnamed
 * the transfer of adult pain downward into the more vulnerable
 * the sexualization of dependency and other forms of exploitative boundary collapse
-* hidden predation inside trusted structures, including the gravest betrayals of childhood that civilization too often treats as unspeakable until spectacle briefly forces them into view
+* hidden predation inside trusted structures
+* the gravest betrayals of childhood that civilization too often treats as unspeakable until spectacle briefly forces them into view

 These harms do not all operate at the same depth, severity, or mechanism, but they belong to one field because each reveals what happens when child reality becomes subordinate to adult distortion.